telerik/winforms-docs/cloud-integration/azure/connect-to-data-in-the-cloud/cosmos-db.md

 ## Step 7: Save the data

 Our grid allows us to track any changes an this is why we can save them directly.
-In this case we will use the **RowsChanged** event to update the records in the database:
+In this case you will use the **RowsChanged** event to update the records in the database:

 ````C#
 private void RadGridView1_RowsChanged(object sender, Telerik.WinControls.UI.GridViewCollectionChangedEventArgs e)